drathaismaltempi/drathaismaltempi.github.io/README.md

 - **Security:** Ensure secrets (`OPENAI_API_KEY`, `TRIAGE_API_TOKEN`) are injected via the provider's secret management system.
 Configure secure storage (managed databases or encrypted volumes) for the SQLite log file when running outside of local development.
+- **Render Start Command:** Configure the Render service to launch Uvicorn with the platform-provided
+  port: `uvicorn src.api:app --host 0.0.0.0 --port $PORT`.
+Render sets the `$PORT` environment variable for each deployment and scaling event, so referencing it ensures the web service binds to the correct socket.
+- **Render Python Runtime:** Add a `runtime.txt` file containing `python-3.12.3` (or another supported 3.12 release).
+Render's default Python 3.13 image triggers a packaging error when installing `pdfplumber`'s transitive dependencies.
+Explicitly pinning Python to 3.12 ensures the build completes successfully.

 ## Auditing